 If you cannot pay that upfront cost, you might be able to get help with that through the Flexible SupportOpens in a new window

-If you've got a job offer, you can ask for help with childcare costs for the month before you start working.
-Speak to your work coach about your job offer and what support you can get.
+If you have a job offer, you may be able to get help with childcare costs for the month before you start work.

 Northern Ireland